UT Dallas Policy Navigator :: Discipline Dismissal and Grievances Section :: UTDBP3056 (v2)

 6. Record of the Hearing: In all appeal hearings the institution shall make a tape recording of the hearing and make a copy of the tape available to the employee on request.
 The tape recording of the proceedings shall be the official record of the hearing.

 7. Burden of Proof: The institution shall demonstrate by the greater weight of the credible evidence that the disciplinary action should be sustained.
-The institution will present its case first after which the employee shall present his or her case.
+The institution will present its case first after which the employee shall present their case.

 8. Evidence: The hearing shall consist of testimony by witnesses called by the institution and the employee, with both parties having the right to cross-examine witnesses.
 Relevant exhibits may be introduced by either party and the chair shall take notice of the employee's personnel record.

 9. Witnesses: Any employee can be asked to appear as a witness for either party.
-It shall be the duty of an employee requested to testify to do so as to any facts which may be relevant to the appeal.
+If the employee agrees to be a witness, it shall be the duty of an employee to testify to any facts which may be relevant to the appeal.
 It is the responsibility of each party to assure attendance by its witnesses.

 10. Notification to Vice President: The delegate(s) shall deliberate, prepare, and forward written findings and recommendations to the vice president or administrative equivalent within ten (10) working days after the close of the hearing.

-11. Employee Notification The vice president or administrative equivalent shall mail his or her decision to the employee within ten (10) working days following the receipt of the findings and recommendations from the delegate(s).
-If the vice president or administrative equivalent has heard the appeal, he or she shall mail a written decision to the employee within ten (10) working days after the close of the hearing.
+11. Employee Notification The vice president or administrative equivalent shall mail their decision to the employee within ten (10) working days following the receipt of the findings and recommendations from the delegate(s).
+If the vice president or administrative equivalent has heard the appeal, they shall mail a written decision to the employee within ten (10) working days after the close of the hearing.
 The decision of the vice president or administrative equivalent is final.

 Records of Disciplinary Actions